 Let’s look at some strategies for converting fractions to decimals.
 Here’re the three strategies we’re going to try.
-The first one is by using power of ten, the second one mental math, and the third one division.
+The first one is by using power of 10, the second one mental math, and the third one division.

-Here’s another example, eight-hundredths.
-Again we’re looking at the power of tenths, thinking about place value, where should the eight go?
+Here’s another example, eight hundredths.
+Again, we’re looking at the power of 10s, thinking about place value, where should the eight go?
 We place the eight in the hundredths place.
 This fraction has no whole numbers.
-Eight-hundredths in decimal form looks like this: zero decimal zero eight.
-Converting fractions to decimals with power of ten works any time that you have a fraction with the denominator that is a power of ten, whether that be a ten, one hundred, one thousand, ten thousand.
-As long as it’s a power of ten, you can use this strategy to convert fractions to decimals.
+Eight hundredths in decimal form looks like this, 0.08.
+Converting fractions to decimals with power of 10 works any time that you have a fraction with the denominator that is a power of 10, whether that be a 10, 100, 1000, 10000.
+As long as it’s a power of 10, you can use this strategy to convert fractions to decimals.

-But unfortunately, we don’t always get to work with powers of ten in the denominator.
-Sometimes there’re other things.
+But unfortunately, we don’t always get to work with powers of 10 in the denominator.
+Sometimes, there’re other things.
 So what should we do when we have a denominator like this one?
 We’re gonna solve this one with mental math.
-First, you have to think about the place value system with decimals: ones, decimal tenths, hundredths, thousandths.
+First, you have to think about the place value system with decimals, ones, decimal, tenths, hundredths, thousandths.
 So we need to come up with a strategy to take our denominator and put it into one of these systems.
-How can we change this twenty to a tenth, hundredth or thousandth?
-So maybe you think, we can change this twenty to ten by dividing by two.
+How can we change this 20 to a tenth, hundredth, or thousandth?
+So maybe you think we can change this 20 to 10 by dividing by two.
 But that doesn’t work easily because three is not divisible by two.
 So you try again with the hundredths.
-Then you realize that if you multiply by five for the numerator and denominator, you can come up with a fraction with a base of one hundred.
-Three-twentieths equals fifteen-hundredths.
-The final answer then looks like this: zero decimal one five.
+Then you realize that if you multiply by five for the numerator and the denominator, you can come up with a fraction with a base of 100.
+Three twentieths equals fifteen hundredths.
+The final answer then looks like this, 0.15.

-Okay so I know I said we’re going to look at three strategies, but I do have one more strategy we’re going to look at.
+Okay, so I know I said we’re going to look at three strategies.
+But I do have one more strategy we’re going to look at.
 This one is just a bonus strategy.
-Sometimes the simplest and most practical way to convert fractions to decimals is just to use a calculator.
+Sometimes, the simplest and most practical way to convert fractions to decimals is just to use a calculator.
 A calculator is a helpful tool to help best divide more complex fractions and convert them into decimals.
 Each of these strategies will help you convert fractions to decimals.